 I had to travel a long road before being able to do my art but it has been a journey worth taking.
 I graduated as a sociologist from the Catholic University in Santiago, Chile.
 Soon after, I began to work with poor urban and rural communities developing educational and art projects.
 I realized then that education and art were creative tools to help bring about long lasting social change.
 Later on, I received my doctoral degree in education from Harvard University.
 While writing a bilingual multicultural children's books serie at the Intercultural Center for Research in Education in the United States, I asked the editor if I could illustrate one of my books.
 He agreed and the illustrations were published.
 This was followed by two publications for which I took hundred of photographs depicting children in pre-school settings.
 Education, creative writing, illustration and photography triggered my strong desire to do art.
 Since then, I cannot stop.

-I am also an artist member at the Whistler House Museum of Art in Lowell, Massachusetts and I have also exhibited my art work at the Cambridge Art Association ("Pensive", pastel, 12" x 16") and at the Falmouth Art Center in Massachusetts (four large format oil paintings) and 20 paintings at the Casa Colombo of the Colombo Británico School, Cali, Colombia.
+I am also an artist member at the Whistler House Museum of Art in Lowell, Massachusetts and I have also exhibited my art work at the Cambridge Art Association ("Pensive", pastel, 12" x 16") the Falmouth Art Center in Massachusetts (four large format oil paintings) and 20 paintings at the Casa Colombo of the Colombo Británico School, Cali, Colombia.

 I chose oil painting as my main medium but I like to experiment with other media such as pastel, watercolor and egg tempera.
 I am also beginning to do the human figure on clay and I hope to share some of these sculptures soon.